Professional Education Drop, Refund, Attendance and Grading Policies

 • Student did not drop the class in accordance to the ProEd drop policy.
 This includes students who “no-show” for the class.

-• The student did not attend the full class as required to earn an S grade
+• The student did not attend the full class as required to earn an S grade.

 If you’re unable to attend or complete the course on time due to a permanent or temporary disability, contact the Disability Services Office to discuss needs and potential accommodations.

-In Person and Synchronus Classes
+In Person and Online/Virtual Synchronous Classes

 If you have contacted Professional Education about your situation and have been unable to reach a satisfactory solution, you may submit a petition for exception.
-An exception to University policy is warranted in cases involving unusual or extenuating circumstances.
+An exception to university policy is warranted in cases involving unusual or extenuating circumstances.
 For example: a death in the immediate family, life threatening situations, medical reasons, University error, Military leave, etc. Ignorance of University procedures and deadlines does not constitute justification for exception to policy.
 Students who have incurred penalty fees as a result of neglect, will be responsible for those fees, e.g. cost of collections, late fees, etc. Petitions for exception must be received within the semester in which the class took place.

 Petition process – Submit a statement about your situation to register@continue.utah.edu.
 Statement should include the class, class dates, your situation, desired remedy and any previous contacts to resolve the situation.

-All Healthcare Programs
+University Partnered Healthcare Programs

 Students may withdraw from the program for any reason within 14 days after the date you first receive access to online program materials, which is the date of the email sent to you containing your password and login for the online program.
 If for any reason, you withdraw after the initial 14-day review period, you are not released from your obligation to pay the program fees in full and you are not entitled to any refund.